laurejt/sf-in-hathitrust/README.md

 Data Files
 ---------
-In the near future it will contain:
+### english_sf.tsv
-1. A list of English-language SF volumes in HathiTrust.
-It will focus on works published from 1900&ndash;2010.
+A list of English-language SF volumes in HathiTrust.
+It focuses on works published from 1900&ndash;2010.

+### Coming soon
-2. A reduced list of HathiTrust volumes that correspond to English-language SF anthologies.
+In the near future there will also contain reduced list of HathiTrust volumes that correspond to English-language SF anthologies.
 Further in the future, we hope to add a list of non-English SF volumes in HathiTrust.

 Metadata Fields